 4.11 Unplanned Outage

-In the event of an unplanned outage of equipment that adversely affects the other Party, the Party that owns or controls the equipment out of service will use commercially reasonable efforts to promptly restore that equipment to service in accordance with Good Utility Practice.
+In the event of an unplanned outage of a Party’s Interconnection Facilities that adversely affects the other Party, the Party that owns or controls the Interconnection Facilities out of service shall notify the other Party as soon as practicable and shall use best efforts to promptly restore that equipment to service as soon as practicable in accordance with Good Utility Practice.

 4.12.
 Planned Outage

-In the event of a planned outage of a Party's facility that adversely affects the other Party's facilities, the Party that owns or controls the facility out of service will use commercially reasonable efforts to promptly restore that facility to service in accordance with Good Utility Practice and in accordance with its schedule for the work that necessitated the planned outage.
+In the event of a planned outage of a Party's Interconnection Facilities that adversely affects the other Party, the Party that owns or controls the Interconnection Facilities out of service shall notify the other Party as soon as practicable but no less than 30 days prior to such planned outage, and shall use best efforts to promptly restore those Interconnection Facilities to service as soon as practicable in accordance with Good Utility Practice and in accordance with its schedule for the work that necessitated the planned outage.

 4.13 Interruption

 If at any time, in FPL's reasonable judgment, exercised in accordance with Good Utility Practice, the continued operation of the Facility would cause an Emergency, FPL may curtail, interrupt, or reduce energy delivered from the Facility to the FPL Transmission System until the condition which would cause the Emergency is corrected.
 FPL shall give the Customer as much notice as is reasonably practicable of FPL's intention to curtail, interrupt, or reduce energy delivery from the Facility in response to a condition that would cause an Emergency and, where practicable, allow suitable time for the Customer to remove or remedy such condition before any such curtailment, interruption, or reduction commences.
-In the event of any curtailment, interruption, or reduction, FPL shall promptly confer with the Customer regarding the conditions that gave rise to the curtailment, interruption, or reduction, and FPL shall give the Customer FPL's recommendation, if any, concerning the timely correction of such conditions.
-FPL shall promptly cease the curtailment, interruption, or reduction of energy delivery when the condition, which would cause the Emergency, ceases to exist.
+In the event of any curtailment, interruption, or reduction, FPL shall promptly (but no later than _______) confer with the Customer regarding the conditions that gave rise to the curtailment, interruption, or reduction, and at such time FPL shall give the Customer FPL's recommendation, if any, concerning the timely correction of such conditions.
+As soon as the condition that caused the Emergency ceases to exist, FPL shall immediately cease the curtailment, interruption, or reduction of energy delivery from the Facility.

-4.14 Disconnection After Agreement Terminates

-Upon termination of the Agreement by its terms, FPL may disconnect the Facility from the FPL Transmission System in accordance with a plan for disconnection upon which the Parties mutually agree.
+[SEE 18.5]

-4.15 Disconnection in Event of Emergency
+4.14 Disconnection in Event of Emergency

 FPL or Customer shall have the right to disconnect the Facility without notice if, in FPL's or Customer's sole opinion, an Emergency exists and immediate disconnection is necessary to protect persons or property from damage or interference caused by Customer's interconnection or lack of proper or properly operating protective devices.
-For purposes of this Section 4.15, protective devices may be deemed by FPL to be not properly operating if FPL's review under Article 5 discloses irregular or otherwise insufficient maintenance on such devices or that maintenance records do not exist or that such maintenance records are not consistent with Good Utility Practice.
+For purposes of this Section 4.15, protective devices may be deemed by FPL to be not properly operating if FPL's review under Article 5 discloses irregular or otherwise insufficient maintenance on such devices and FPL reasonably believes that such irregular or otherwise insufficient maintenance imminently threatens the safety of personnel, or imminently jeopardizes the integrity of FPL’s Interconnection Facilities or FPL’s Transmission System.

-4.16 Continuity of Service
+4.15 Continuity of Service

-Notwithstanding any other provision of this Agreement, FPL shall not be obligated to accept, and FPL may require Customer to curtail, interrupt, or reduce, deliveries of energy if such delivery of energy impairs FPL's ability to construct, install, repair, replace, or remove any of its equipment or any part of its system or if FPL determines that curtailment, interruption, or reduction is necessary because of Emergencies, forced outages, operating conditions on its system, or any reason otherwise permitted by applicable rules or regulations promulgated by a regulatory agency having jurisdiction over such matters.
+Notwithstanding any other provision of this Agreement, FPL shall not be obligated to accept, and FPL may require Customer to curtail, interrupt, or reduce, deliveries of energy during an Emergency, a Planned Outage or an Unplanned Outage if such delivery of energy impairs FPL's ability to construct, install, repair, replace, or remove any of its equipment or any part of its system or if FPL reasonably determines that curtailment, interruption, or reduction is necessary because of Emergencies, forced outages, operating conditions on its system, or any reason otherwise permitted by applicable rules or regulations promulgated by a regulatory agency having jurisdiction over such matters.